m2osw/edhttp/README.md

 This event dispatcher extension is the implementation of HTTP 1.1, 2, and 3.
 The library also includes all sorts of HTML extensions.

+# Sample for Health

+The project can include an example class in the library that a service can create in order to offer a way for other services to check the current status of a service.

+The service can have a way to update its status especially if the it has some long running tasks (workers threads).

 # Change of Mind

-The more I'm thinking about it, the more I'm thinking it has to be within the eventdispatcher to be 100% seamless.
+The more I'm thinking about it, the more I'm thinking it has to be an eventdispatcher extension to be 100% seamless.
 That way one just creates an `http_client_connection` or an `http_server_connection`.
 What happens under the hood would be completely hidden.
-Plus we can handle the headers using our classes found in the libsnapwebsites.
+Plus we can handle the headers using our classes found in the libsnapwebsites (most already moved here).
 So a user sets up the headers, including a buffer of data when required, then does a `send_request()` on their client or server and voila, it works.

 The implementation of HTTP/2 can most certainly be done within the same `http_client_connection` and `http_server_connection` object.